V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 We assume we're using Godot Engine 4 with float is doubles.

+Neither the godot servers nor mvsqlite talk to each other.
+Only the fdb instances with mvstore talk to each other.

 This is not designed yet.

 ## Positive Consequences <!-- optional -->